-After receiving information at the practicum placement meeting, students will be invited to join a Canvas course that contains all information needed for medical externships.
+After receiving information at orientation, students will be invited to join a Canvas course that contains all information needed for medical externships.
 Students are expected to begin seeking medical externship placement sites and arranging interviews during Fall I semester.
 Students are encouraged to apply for placements at multiple facilities but may not accept multiple externship offers.
 Students are also strongly encouraged to seek a placement that will provide diverse opportunities to gain more competence and clinical hours across a variety of disorder areas and populations.
 Students are highly encouraged to select a site that fits their clinical interests and clinical strengths.
 In addition, supplemental training may be required, as determined by the Medical Externship Coordinator.
 For example, students completing medical externships in Level I Trauma Centers or NICUs will be required to complete additional training, as determined by the site coordinator and Medical Externship Coordinator.

-Many students will interview for medical externship placements during the Thanksgiving Break or between the Fall I and Spring I semesters.
+Many students will interview for medical externship placements during Thanksgiving Break or between the Fall I and Spring I semesters.
 Students are responsible for keeping their Externship Planning Sheet on Canvas up to date as changes occur.
 Written confirmation of medical externship placement must be sent to the Medical Externship Coordinator to assure placement, who will then approve the placement and deem it to be "confirmed."

-While the Department strives to place students within schools that are their top choices, there is no guarantee that a student can be placed at their school of choice, as there are numerous extraneous factors that play a role in student placement (e.g., supervisor availability, admin support, etc.).
-Students are also expected to commute up to 3 hours per day to a school site.
+While the Department strives to place students within externship sites that are their top choices, there is no guarantee that a student can be placed at their site of choice, as there are numerous extraneous factors that play a role in student placement (e.g., supervisor availability, admin support, etc.).
+Students may also be expected to commute up to 3 hours per day to a medical externship site, especially if they are seeking a placement in a large, metropolitan facility.